-This federal program is designed for students who could not attend college without financial assistance.
+This federal program is designed for students who could not attend college without financial aid.
 Awards range in value and are based on the family contribution and the cost of attending Central College.
-Application is made by filing a Free Application for Federal Student Aid.
+Apply by filing a Free Application for Federal Student Aid.